Approximations in the homogeneous Ising model: Approximations in large Ising models

 \begin{proof} Write the last sum in (\ref{eq:Z:ell}) as

-The proportions $Y(s, \ell) / \binom{n}{\ell}$ define a distribution on $s$ given $M(\ell)$.
-Because we suppose that the graph $G_{n,m}$ is regular, the support of $p(s|\ell)$ is over $\{0,1,\ldots, \ell k/2\}$. \end{proof} Since $s$, the number of edges present in a given vertex-induced subgraph, is the sum of several sums, we may approximate the distribution of $s$ given $M(\ell)$ for large $\ell$ by means of a Normal distribution, and replace ${\cal M}_{p(\cdot |\ell)}(\cdot)$ by the m.g.f. of a Normal distribution.
-We make this approach more formal below.
-For a given graph $G_{n,m}$, and $s$, $p(s|\ell)$ corresponds to the proportion of vertex-induced subgraphs with $\ell$ vertices and exactly $s$ edges between the vertices.
-This is equivalent to computing the chance of obtaining a subgraph of $\ell$ vertices with exactly $s$ edges, but this computation is straightforward.
-We may consider a related proportion, $p_e(s | \ell_2)$, of graphs with $\ell_2$ ``latent'' edges, that contain exactly $s$ edges of the original graph.
-It is easy to see that this proportion is given by the Hypergeometric distribution
+Conditional of $M(\ell)$, the proportions $Y(s, \ell) / \binom{n}{\ell}$ define a distribution on $s$.
+Because we suppose that the graph $G_{n,m}$ is regular, the support of $p(s|\ell)$ is over $\{0,1,\ldots, \ell k/2\}$. \end{proof} The number of edges, $s$, present in a given node-induced subgraph is half the sum of the degrees associated with the nodes present in the subgraph.
+Since as shown below the sum of degrees is the sum of several sums, we can approximate the distribution of $s$ given $M(\ell)$ for large $\ell$ via a normal distribution, and replace ${\cal M}_{p(\cdot |\ell)}(\cdot)$ by the Gaussian MGF.
+We formalize this approach further next.

-where $n_2 = {n\choose2}$ is the maximum number of edges for a graph with $n$ vertices and $s' = \max(0,m-n_2+\ell_2)$.
-But these proportions are taken over a larger collection of graphs than $\{G_{\ell}\}$ so their distribution might differ significantly from the one we want to compute.
-Below, we see that although $p_e(s|\ell_2)$ has the right mean, its variance is much larger than that of $p(s|\ell)$.